wedaa/LongTail-Log-Analysis/README.md

 35) I need to be able to add comments/explanations next to the hostnames, particularly in the statistics sections.

-36)  I need a --rebuild function that uses the existing .gz files in the daily folders.
+36) DONE: I need a --rebuild function that uses the existing .gz files in the daily folders.
+LongTail.sh needs to be enable this feature as I am not going to make a -rebuild flag since I do not want this to be easy to be done.
+It's still dangerous.

 37) I need to analyze "sshd Disconnect" messages that come from hosts that have not actively tried to login.

-38) I need to make sure I disable ssh_keys as logins.
+38) DONE In sshd_config files.
+I need to make sure I disable ssh_keys as logins.

 39) I need to analyze ssh_keys as logins.